rails/rails/guides/source/getting_started.md

 Congratulations, you can now create, show, list, update and destroy articles.

-TIP: In general, Rails encourages the use of resources objects in place of declaring routes manually.
+TIP: In general, Rails encourages using resources objects instead of declaring routes manually.
 For more information about routing, see [Rails Routing from the Outside In](routing.html).

 Adding a Second Model